ashlippert/Lab-3/Laboratory 3.md

 3. Fluke 87 V DMM
 4. A NTE 125 Diode
 5. Additional wires
-6. A sliding switch (from the Sparkfun inventor’s kit)
+6. A designated "switch" wire
 7. An electric motor (from the Sparkfun inventor's kit)
 8. A 1kΩ trimmer potentiometer
 9. A TIP31C transistor
 10. A LED
+11. Flathead screwdriver

 ## Assembly Methods